 For the past few months, I’ve been seeing tahdigs all over social media.
 These crispy rice cakes are made in a skillet and inverted.
 When they’re done, they end up with a beautiful golden brown crust.
 Seeing all of those gorgeous grain cakes inspired me to try taking a similar approach with one of my favorite ingredients: farro.

-Farro is an ancient grain, and it’s also an excellent source of fiber and protein.
+Farro is an ancient grain, and it’s also an excellent source of fiber and protein, popular in Mediterranean diets.
 It has a subtle nutty flavor that’s deliciously enhanced when toasted.
 You can use it in place of rice in almost any dish, and it’s especially delicious in cold grain salads or added to soups and stews.

 This recipe is the perfect way to use up anything you have in your fridge.
 I love it with eggs and any vegetables.
 It would also be delicious as a side dish with any protein.
 You could even add it to a salad for a nice crunch.

 Recipe: Crispy Farro Cake